vedph/cadmus-doc/migration/dump/json-export.md

 - in most cases, each template gets applied when it matches a specific data path (expressed via XPath).
 - the template specifies the output structure, filling it with data collected from its source.
+- templates can be nested, either materially writing them inside another template, or (better) by recalling them at a given point in processing (e.g. via a generic `xsl:apply-templates` element)

 Such templates are typically designed to be applied recursively, which is especially useful when the same logic must be applied to branches found in different positions.